1 Families are Misled by Their Own Assumptions!

 Sophomores and Junior families will benefit by learning how the process works so as they prepare their school lists (safety-target-reach) they can begin sorting schools by generosity and be in position for understanding how the EFC process works.
 In addition student positioning will be explained and how to use each college’s student profile.

 3. How long do I have to request the Financial Aid Eligibility reports for the selected colleges?
-There is not time limit we just ask that you are reasonable in making relevant requests that will be benefit you.
+There is no time limit we just ask that you are reasonable in making relevant requests that will be benefit you.

 4. What does funding gap mean?
 It is the anticipated difference between the cost of attendance and the projected financial aid award, another name would be “out-of-pocket costs”.
 This provides a meaningful way to compare college affordability in the selection process.
+Of course the final decision rests with the actual awards provided by the various schools in your application pool.

 For a complimentary discussion, please contact Jim Kuhner Email: jimkuhner@CollegeSelectionStrategy.com or call direct (817-600-0576).